-5.Ticket’s custom fields: In this menu admin can add new custom fields to get additional data & information about the ticket from the buyers.
+In this menu, the admin can add new custom fields to get additional data & information about the ticket from the buyers.
 So admin can add any number of custom fields and the admin can also edit the existing custom fields.

 Add ticket custom field: In this admin have to fill in the information like name location to make a custom option.

-Then admin has to set the field dependency on any ticket type then the custom field will be displayed to that ticket type only.
-If the Admin wants to show it to every ticket then just have to leave it blank.
+Therefore, the admin has to set the field dependency on any ticket type then the custom field will be displayed to that ticket type only.
+If the Admin wants to show it to every ticket then just has to leave it blank.